 Hope for the best, plan for the worst.

 Hang in there people.
 Stay strong.
-Reach out to others if you need help.
 Don't be too proud to accept assistance.
 Use this time wisely.
 Prepare for your future.
 Learn something new.
 Most importantly, take care of your mental health.